workforce-intelligence-network/RAPiDSkills/README.md

 and Rails 6.0.
 Postgres 11.5 is used for the database.

 ## Development setup
 The following commands should just be run for the initial setup only.
-Rebuilding the docker images is only necessary when upgrading or if there are changes to the Dockerfile.
+Rebuilding the docker images is only necessary when upgrading, if there are changes to the Dockerfile, or if new gems have been added.
 1. Install [Docker Community Edition](https://docs.docker.com/install/) if it is not already installed.
 1. Clone the repository.